-For it is already the most fuel-efficient, gasoline-powered car in the United States, excluding hybrids and diesels.
-To achieve its segment-leading fuel economy, Cruze’s engineers focused on aerodynamic performance, mass optimization and powertrain enhancements
+For it is already the most fuel-efficient.
+Moreover a gasoline-powered car in the United States.
+I mean excluding hybrids and diesels.
+To achieve its segment-leading fuel economy, Cruze’s engineers focused on aerodynamic performance, mass optimization and powertrain enhancements.

 For example, the Cruze Eco was the first in the compact-car segment to offer an active air shutter that closes at higher speeds to reduce aerodynamic drag and opens at lower speeds to optimize engine-cooling airflow.
 Engineers also made more than 42 changes to reduce weight on the Cruze Eco, such as light-weight 17-inch wheels and tires save 21.2 pounds (9.6 kg) per vehicle.

-Shell’s tips for improving fuel economy are available at the Shell Smarter Driving website.
+In conclusion, Shell’s tips for improving fuel economy are available at the Shell Smarter Driving website.